Historical & Architectural Preservation / Historic Tax Credit

 Baltimore City is offering a property tax incentive program that will save thousands of dollars for owners of landmark designated properties and properties located in the city's historic districts.
 Properties individually included in the Baltimore City Landmark list and the National Register of Historic Places, as well as properties located within local districts and national districts will benefit.
 To date, the tax credit has generated over $560,000,000 of investment in Baltimore’s Historic landmarks and districts.

 The program, called the Property Tax Credit for Historic Restorations and Rehabilitations, is a 10 year, comprehensive tax credit program that helps the City in its mission to preserve Baltimore's historic neighborhoods by encouraging property owners in these districts to complete substantive rehabilitation projects.
-The credit is granted on the increased assessment directly resulting from qualifying improvements.
-The assessment subject to the tax credit is computed once and used for the entire life of the credit.
+The credit is granted against the City real property attributable to eligible improvements of historic properties.
+The tax credit is computed once and used for the entire 10-year life of the credit.
 The credit for projects with construction costs less than $3.5 million is 100%, and for projects with construction costs more than $3.5 million is 80% in the first five taxable years and declines by ten percentage points thereafter.

 • This is Baltimore City's first tax credit designed to benefit owners of historically designated property.